Berlin Street Scene: Interpretation

-Kirchner often depicted prostitutes and their relationship to their Johns.
+Kirchner often depicted prostitutes and their relationship to their clients.
 This was not meant as social criticism but rather an attempt to depict his idea of a new independent type of woman.
 Kirchner noted:

 Restitution

 In 2006 Anita Halpin, the granddaughter of the Jewish art collector Alfred Hess, demanded the restitution of the painting, which had previously been exhibited in the Brücke Museum in Berlin.
 The city granted the restitution.

-After that the painting was sold by the auction house Christie's for 30 million Euros to the art collectors Ronald Lauder and Serge Sabarsky.
+After that the painting was sold by the auction house Christie's for 30 million Euros (approximately USD$38 million) to the art collectors Ronald Lauder and Serge Sabarsky.
 Then it became part of inventory of the Neue Galerie in New York.

 The restitution was based on the Washington Declaration from 1998 in which Germany said it would return the paintings that were confiscated during the Nazi era to the heirs of the victims.
 The public reaction to the restitution was very negative.
 It was questioned whether the widow of Alfred Hess had been forced to sell the painting.
 Her family had gotten into financial troubles in 1929 after the world economic crisis and she could therefore have sold the painting for financial reasons.
 However the circumstances of the selling of the painting are unclear.
 The painting was transferred to the Cologne art association in 1936 and there sold to the art collector Carl Hagemann under unclear circumstances.
 Many people still questions whether the Washington Declaration was applicable in this case.
 It was doubted that the sale was connected to the persecution of Jews.
-Further more the Washington Declaration wasn't legally binding, therefore it wasn't necessary to restore the painting for legal reasons.
+Furthermore the Washington Declaration wasn't legally binding, therefore it wasn't necessary to restore the painting for legal reasons.
 Several complaints were filed against politicians from Berlin that had been involved in the restitution.
 The attorney's office however refused to file charges, which is why there were no convictions.
 Supporters of the Brücke Museum still demand that the painting be returned to them.